JimTornvall/HA-TDD-Chess/README.md

 ## TODO

-- board move needs to use piece move
+- board move needs to use piece move, to fully get all functionality
+- refactor into more packages
+- Future:
+  - rewrite to support
+    - charm/bubbletea - TUI interface
--
+    - charm/wish - SSH interface
+- diagonal moves for bishop should be separated into functions for the queen
+- straight moves for rook should be separated into functions for the queen